caarlos0/gophercon-2025/slides.md

 # Agenda

 - CLIs x TUIs
+- Terminals
-- Terminals and ANSI Sequences
+- ANSI Sequences
 - SSH
-- Building a TUI with Go
+- Building a TUI
-- Serving it over SSH (with Go)
+- Serving it over SSH

 ^ so, we already seen some reasons to do this, but let's explore a bit TUIs vs CLIs, an intro to terminals (and ansi seqs), an intro to ssh, then we'll move